WHOIGit/seatrac-api/misc/wireshark/README.md

 2. The TLS library used by the Dashboard at the time of writing does not support the `SSLKEYLOGFILE` environment variable to export the encryption secrets.

-First, we need Python; if your system does not have it, install with the following command, then relaunch your `cmd.exe`.
+First, we need Python; if your system does not have it, install with the following command under an administrator command prompt:

     winget install python3 --architecture x64 --scope machine